 - You are a citizen of the United States or Germany under the age of 40

 - You can commit to a two-year Fellowship that will include virtual work and road trips through the United States and Germany to visit and engage with innovative urban areas

 - You have excellent command of the English language as well as strong communication skills, both written and oral

-We are accepting applications from German and US citizens on a rolling basis until June 30.
+We are accepting applications from German and US citizens on a rolling basis until (extended!)
+July 14th.
 The New Urban Progress Fellowship will last from Fall 2020 to Summer 2022.

 There is no financial compensation for the Project Fellows.
 However, New Urban Progress provides an excellent platform to showcase your work as a Fellow as well as integrates you in a large transnational network of actors in the field of urban public policy.
 Additionally, the week-long delegation trips through the United States and Germany in 2021 will be covered financially by New Urban Progress.

 The project is supported by the Transatlantic Program of the Federal Republic of Germany and funded by the European Recovery Program (ERP) of the Federal Ministry of Economics and Energy (BMWi).